- What is a Project Timeline?

 Check out our free Gantt chart template, which organizes your tasks on a timeline.
 You can set dates and duration of tasks.
 It will even allow you to differentiate project phases customizing colors on the Gantt.

 However, you’ll likely soon want to try our online tool, as it will allow you to link task dependencies, assign those tasks to teams and automatically update in real-time as teams file their status.
+These and other features make our Gantt chart software a better choice than a project timeline template to create and update your project management timeline.

 How to Update Your Project Timeline